sarkrui/Z390M-Pro4-i7-9700K-Hackintosh/README.md

 - **iMessage** (complete serial required)
 - **All USB3.1 Gen1/USB2.0 ports** (few USB2.0 ports disabled)
 - **HDMI Audio** (**Sound Control** is required to adjust volume)
+- **Onboard HD Audio** (Realtek alc892, layout id: 1)

 ### Bugs

-- **USB 3.1 Gen2 Hotplugging** (type-c port only works if the device is hocked up before booting up)
+- **USB 3.1 Gen2** (may require a USB3.1 Gen2 to PCIe Card)
-- **USB Type-C has no video output** (iGPU video output has been disabled since this is required by the dGPU HW acceleration)
+- **USB Type-C has no video output** (iGPU video output has been disabled to enable dGPU HW acceleration)
-- **Onboard HD Audio not working**

 ### BIOS Settings

 * **BIOS Version P1.3** (*Please do not upgrade!* I was **NOT** able to boot up macOS with P4.X BIOSs and I had to disassemble the chip and flash P1.30 firmware.)

 > We don't recommend users to update the BIOS if their system is already running normally.
+>

-* Download `Hackintosh-BIOS.BIN` from the release page or Clone the whole repository (the file is under /BIOS_settings) and place it in an `FAT32` USB.
+1. Download `Hackintosh-BIOS.BIN` from the release page or Clone the whole repository (the file is under /BIOS_settings) and place it in an `FAT32` USB.
+2. Enter `BIOS setup`
+3. direct to `OC Tweaker`\  `Load USER UEFI Setup Profile from Disk`,

-* Enter BIOS setup, `Load BIOS settings from drive`, select the one from your USB.
+4. select `Hackintosh-BIOS.BIN` from your USB.

 ### Installation